Have you smelt pork chops cooking on a BBQ, only to be served something that resembles the sole of a shoe when trying to chew it?

 Apple and Beet Slaw

-- 1 large or beets, coarsely peeled and grated
+- 1 large beet coarsely peeled and grated

 - 3 tbsp apple cider vinegar